opentelekomcloud/python-otcextensions/doc/source/sdk/guides/smn.rst

 Simple Message Notification Service (SMN)
 =========================================

-The Simple Message Notification service in the Open Telekom Cloud offers three APIs for creating topics (a combination of a message and a logical access point), adding message subscribers and sending out messages.
+The Simple Message Notification service in the T Cloud Public offers three APIs for creating topics (a combination of a message and a logical access point), adding message subscribers and sending out messages.
 The SMN services includes the two roles publisher and subscriber.
 In